tlverse/tlverse-handbook/05-origami.md

 1960 417 391 419 461 472 535 622 606 508 461 390 432
 ```

-Suppose we want to pick between two forecasting models with different `arima`
+Suppose we want to pick between two forecasting models with different ARIMA
-configurations.
-We can do that by evaluating their forecasting performance.
+(AutoRegressive Integrated Moving Average) model configurations.
+We can choose
+among such models by evaluating their forecasting performance.
+First, we set up
-First, we set up the appropriate cross-validation scheme for time-series.
+an appropriate cross-validation scheme for use with time-series data.
+Here, we
+pick the rolling origin cross-validation scheme described above.

 ```r